codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 ### Starting builds manually via Codemagic UI

 When starting a build via the Codemagic UI, you will automatically be prompted to enter the inputs.
-Inputs that have predefined default values will be pre-filled with those values from configuration file.
+Inputs that have predefined default values will be prefilled with those values from configuration file.
 All other inputs must be manually entered before the build can be started.

+{{<notebox>}}
+**Note on inputs without default values:**

 Not entering anything for a string input will result in an empty string, i.e. `""`.
-For other input types an actual value which matches the requested type must be entered.
+Boolean inputs default to `false` in the UI.
+For other input types, an actual value that matches the requested type must be entered.
+{{</notebox>}}

 ### Starting builds using webhook events

-Only builds that do not rely on inputs can be started with webhook events.
-If you want to use Git events or scheduled builds to automatically trigger builds for workflows with inputs, ensure that all inputs for those workflows have default values.
+Only workflows that do not require user input for values can be started with webhook events.
+If you want to use Git events or scheduled builds to automatically trigger builds for workflows with inputs, ensure that all inputs in those workflows have default values.
+Otherwise, the build will fail due to undefined inputs.

 ## YAML schema for inputs